Hamsa1913/holbertonschool-printf/README.md

 %% - prints a literal percent sign

-(Additional specifiers such as %d / %i for signed integers can be added later in future tasks.)
+%d - prints a signed integer

+%i - prints a signed integer

 The function loops through each character in the format string, checks if it encounters a %, and then calls the correct helper function depending on the specifier detected.
-No buffers and no global variables are used - only the write() system call and C variadic macros.
+No buffers and no global variables are used -  only the write() system call and standard C variadic macros.

 Authors:

-Hamsa Alammar

-Abdulrahman Alqadhibi
+Hamsa Alammar & Abdulrahman Alqadhibi

 Project Files Overview
-1 - main.h
+1 -main.h

-This header file contains:
+The header file that contains:

-All required function prototypes:
+Function prototypes:

 _printf